srwi/PyCharm-PixelLens/README.md

 <!-- Plugin description -->
 [PixelLens](https://plugins.jetbrains.com/plugin/25039-pixellens) is a free and [fully open source](https://github.com/srwi/PyCharm-PixelLens) PyCharm plugin designed to enhance the image visualization capabilities while debugging NumPy, OpenCV, PyTorch, TensorFlow, JAX or Pillow (PIL) image data.

-PixelLens is capable of displaying 1D, 2D, 3D or 4D data by right clicking any supported variable in the debugger and selecting <kbd>View as Image</kbd>.
+PixelLens is capable of displaying 1D, 2D, 3D or 4D data by right clicking any supported variable in the debugger and selecting <kbd>View as Image (PixelLens)</kbd>.

 ## Features